Election Systems & Software: Ownership and management

 As of June 2019, ES&S was wholly owned by Government Systems, Software & Services, Inc. McCarthy Group held a controlling ownership.
 Those with over 5% share investments in the company, as of June 2019, included Tom Burt and Tom O'Brien.
 Those with over 5% ownership stakes in McCarthy Group were Nancy McCarthy and Kenneth Stinson, both passive investors.

-As of 2020, Burt is president and chief executive officer of ES&S, and O'Brien is vice president/CFO.
+As of 2020, Burt is president and chief executive officer of ES&S.

 ES&S was founded by Republicans was financed by the families of Howard Ahmanson Jr. and Nelson Bunker Hunt, is owned by a private equity firm, McCarthy Group, and its investors are not fully known as of December 2019.
 Chuck Hagel was chairman of a predecessor company to ES&S, and the treasurer for Hagel's campaign during the 1996 United States Senate election in Nebraska, Michael McCarthy, was the founder of McCarthy Group.
 According to Bev Harris' book on black box voting, ES&S is tied to Kiewit Corporation, which as of 2004 was involved in a number of bid rigging scandals; advocated for privatization of highways in the United States; owned CalEnergy, and was heavily involved in telecommunications via its ties to Level 3 Communications and installations of fiber-optic cables underneath highways and video surveillance cameras on roads.
 The Omaha World-Herald newspaper owned a stake in ES&S between 1986 and 2011.
 The Peter Kiewit Foundation in turn owned the Omaha World-Herald as of 2004.